 This course covers fundamental algorithms for efficiently solving geometric problems, especially ones involving 2D polygons and 3D polyhedrons.
 Topics include elementary geometric operations; polygon visibility, triangulation, and partitioning; computing convex hulls; proximity searching, Voronoi diagrams, and Delaunay triangulations with applications; special polygon and polyhedron algorithms such as point containment and extreme point determination; point location in a planar graph subdivision; dimension reduction in data; and robot motion planning around polygon obstacles.
 Applications to such areas as computer graphics, big data analytics and pattern recognition, geometric databases, numerical taxonomy, and robotics will be addressed.
 The course covers theory to the extent that it aids in understanding how the algorithms work.
 Emphasis is placed on algorithm design and implementation.
 Programming projects are an important part of the coursework.
 Prerequisite(s): Foundations of algorithms.
 Some familiarity with linear algebra.

-Prerequisite(s): 605.621 Foundations of Algorithms.
+Prerequisite(s): EN.605.621 Foundations of Algorithms.
 Some familiarity with linear algebra.

-Scalable quantum computers aren’t here yet.
-But recent progress suggests they may be on their way, and that it is now time to start planning for their potential impact: NSA announced in 2015 a shift in focus from elliptic curve to quantum resistant cryptography, and NIST has initiated a large-scale study of postquantum cryptography.
+Quantum computing is no longer a purely theoretical notion.
+The NSA and NIST are preparing to transition to quantum resistant cryptography.
+We have now entered the intermediate-scale quantum era, with near-term applications such as quantum machine learning being explored.
+Scalable quantum computers aren't here yet, but ongoing developments suggest they are on their way.
 This course provides an introduction to quantum computation for computer scientists: the focus is on algorithms rather than physical devices, and familiarity with quantum mechanics (or any physics at all) is not a prerequisite.
 Instead, pertinent aspects of the quantum mechanics formalism are developed as needed in class.
 The course begins with an introduction to the QM formalism.
-It then develops the abstract model of a quantum computer, and discusses how quantum computers enable us to achieve, for some problems, a significant speedup (in some cases an exponential speedup) over any known classical algorithm.
+It then develops the abstract model of a quantum computer, and discusses how quantum algorithms enable us to achieve, for some problems, a significant speedup (in some cases an exponential speedup) over any known classical algorithm.
 This discussion provides the basis for a detailed examination of quantum integer factoring, quantum search, and other quantum algorithms.
 The course also explores quantum error correction, quantum teleportation, and quantum cryptography.
 It concludes with a glimpse at what the cryptographic landscape will look like in a world with quantum computers.
 Required work includes problem sets and a research project.
-Prerequisite(s): Some familiarity with linear algebra and with the design and analysis of algorithms.
+Prerequisites: Some familiarity with linear algebra and with the design and analysis of algorithms or instructor permission.

 The promise of significant cost savings and inherent flexibility of resources are an impetus for the adoption of cloud computing by many organizations.
 Cloud computing also introduces privacy and security risks that are not traditionally present in a siloed data center.
 This course focuses on these security concerns and countermeasures for a cloud environment.
 An overview of cloud computing and virtualization, the critical technology underpinning cloud computing, provides the necessary background for these threats.
 Additional topics vary but may include access control, identity management, denial of service, account and service hijacking, secure APIs, malware, forensics, regulatory compliance, trustworthy computing, and secure computing in the cloud.
 This course follows a seminar-style format where students are expected to lead class discussions and write a publication-quality paper as part of a course project.